 1/4 cup of heavy cream

-Place 4 boneless skinless chicken breast, that’s been patted dry, in a large resealable plastic bag.
-Add 2 tablespoons of olive oil, 2 tablespoons of Cajun seasoning, 2 tablespoons of finely chopped Itallian flat-leaf parsley, 1 teaspoon of Kosher salt, 1/2 teaspoon of black pepper, and 1 tablespoon of sweet paprika.
+Place 4 boneless, skinless chicken breasts, that’s been patted dry, in a large resealable plastic bag.
+Add 2 tablespoons of olive oil, 2 tablespoons of Cajun seasoning, 2 tablespoons of finely chopped Italian flat-leaf parsley, 1 teaspoon of Kosher salt, 1/2 teaspoon of black pepper, and 1 tablespoon of sweet paprika.
 Let all the air out of the bag and seal it up.
 Using your hands, massage the chicken so all the seasoning coats the chicken.
 Set aside.

-In a cast-iron skillet over medium melt 2 tablespoons each of butter and olive oil.
+In a cast-iron skillet over medium heat, 2 tablespoons of butter and olive oil.
 Add the minced shallot, minced Fresno chili, sliced mushrooms, and dried thyme.
-Cook for about 6 to 8 minutes or until the mushrooms have released all their water and become brown.
-Next, add the minced garlic, 1 teaspoon of Kosher salt, and 1/2 teaspoon of fresh ground black pepper, continue stirring, cook for another 3 minutes.
+Cook for about 6-8 minutes or until the mushrooms have released all their water and caramelize.
+Next, add the minced garlic, 1 teaspoon of Kosher salt, and 1/2 teaspoon of fresh-ground black pepper.
+Continue stirring, and cook for another 3 minutes.
 Add the white wine and simmer until all the liquid has evaporated.
-This process should take another 7 to 10 minutes.
+This process should take another 7-10 minutes.

-While the mushrooms are simmering dice 5 plum tomatoes.
+While the mushrooms are simmering, dice 5 plum tomatoes.
 Transfer the diced tomatoes to a large mixing bowl.
-Add the sautéed mushrooms and shallot mixture to the same bowl, mix to combine.
+Add the sautéed mushrooms and shallot mixture to the same bowl, and mix to combine.

-Using the same skillet over medium heat, add 2 tablespoons each of butter olive oil.
-Let the butter melt moving the butter and oil around in the skillet to coat the entire bottom.
-Next, place the 4 seasoned chicken breast into the skillet.
-Cook the chicken breasts for 5 to 7 minutes per side until almost tender.
+Using the same skillet over medium heat, add 2 tablespoons each of butter and olive oil.
+Let the butter melt, move the butter and oil around in the skillet to coat the entire bottom.
+Next, place the 4 seasoned chicken breasts into the skillet.
+Cook the chicken breasts for 5-7 minutes per side until almost tender.
 Transfer the chicken breasts to a plate.
 Set aside.

 Have a large pot of boiling salted water ready for the pasta.
 While that’s happening, thinly slice the chicken breasts on the bias.
 Transfer back to the plate.

 In a deep-sided frying pan (rondeau), start the sauce.
-Over medium heat, melt 4 tablespoons of butter (this may seem like a large amount of butter, but there is a lot of pasta and it needs to be coated really well with butter) along with 2 tablespoons of Cajun seasoning and 1 tablespoon sweet paprika.
+Over medium heat, melt 4 tablespoons of butter (this may seem like a large amount of butter, but there is a lot of pasta and it needs to be coated well with butter) along with 2 tablespoons of Cajun seasoning and 1 tablespoon of sweet paprika.
 Add 1/2 a cup of chicken broth.
 Let this come to a bubble.
-Reduce the heat to medium-low and pour in 1/4 cup of heavy cream, whisk to combine.
-Add the sliced chicken into the sauce.
-Over medium-low heat simmer for 10 to 12 minutes.
-Next add the cooked mushroom/shallot mixture and diced tomatoes, mix to combine.
+Reduce the heat to medium-low and pour in 1/4 cup of heavy cream, whisking to combine.
+Add the sliced chicken to the sauce.
+Over medium-low heat, simmer for 10-12 minutes.
+Next, add the cooked mushroom/shallot mixture and diced tomatoes, and mix to combine.

 Once the pasta reaches the al dente stage, using a pair of tongs, transfer the linguine to the deep-sided frying pan with 1/2 cup of shredded Parmesan cheese.
 Turn the heat off and toss together until all the pasta is coated and the chicken is mixed through.
 The pasta will quickly absorb the sauce.